kube-zen/zen-watcher/docs/KEP_DRAFT_ZEN_WATCHER_OBSERVATIONS.md

 ### Extensibility

 **Dynamic Webhooks Integration** (Future):
-- zen-hook (dynamic webhook gateway) will generate Observations via webhook adapter
+- Webhook gateways (generic) can generate Observations via webhook adapter
+- zen-hook (kube-zen ecosystem) is one concrete implementation example
-- Observations will include `source: "zen-hook"` and webhook-specific metadata
+- Observations include `source: "<gateway-identifier>"` and webhook-specific metadata
 - Integration contract defined in `docs/DYNAMIC_WEBHOOKS_WATCHER_INTEGRATION.md`

+**Vendor Neutrality**: zen-watcher is designed to work with any webhook gateway or integration.
+Components like zen-hook, zen-agent, and zen-alpha (in the kube-zen ecosystem) are example producers/consumers, not required dependencies.

 **See**: `docs/DYNAMIC_WEBHOOKS_WATCHER_INTEGRATION.md` for complete integration details, including:
 - Observation CRD usage and labeling conventions